microsoft/Dynamics-365-FastTrack-Implementation-Assets/Analytics/AzureDataFactoryARMTemplates/SQLToADLSFullExport/README.md

-# SQLToLake full export datafactory pipeline overview
+# SQLToLake full export data factory pipeline overview
 SQLToLake is a generic Azure data factory solution to enable exporting SQLServer tables data to Azure data lake gen 2 storage account.
 Pipleline can be used to export any tables available in the source database to Azure storage account in csv or Parquet data format.
 Pipeline also generates model.json file that describe the table schema in CDM format so that it can be further utilized in Azure Synapse Analytics or Power BI using Dataflow.

 ## Use cases